GetPsyched6/Klima-Choro/README.md

 ![Group 3541](https://github.com/GetPsyched6/Klima-Choro/assets/3417276/83c7b6cc-46ce-414a-a08e-586263a0a388)

-## Mapping CO2 Emissions in Urban Spaces Scientifically
+## Mapping CO2 Emissions in Urban Spaces, Scientifically

 Developing and optimizing an inverse model which takes CO2 concentrations (as a function of time and space) and winds as input, and CO2 emissions as output.
 Made for the area of Greater London.